CartoDB/carto-vl/docs/guides/04-data-driven-visualizations-part-1.md

 </div>
 <a href="/developers/carto-vl/examples#example-election---basic">View my source code!</a>

-#### *Others*
+#### Other categories

 In the map above, any region where a party other than Conservative or Labour won is colored `gray` by default.
-This is because in the data, there are parties other than Conservative or Labour.
-Since the other winning parties weren't placed in the `bucket` function list, they are automatically assigned to the `others` bucket.
-If you want to display more categories, you can add them to the list and assign them an associated color.
-Once you use `buckets` any category that isn't explicitly defined, will be sent to the `others` bucket.
+This is because in the data, there are additional political parties.

+Since the other winning parties weren't placed in the `bucket` function list, they are automatically assigned to a `others` bucket.
+Once you use `buckets` any category that isn't explicitly defined, will be sent to this bucket.
+If you want to display more categories, you can add them to the list and assign them a color.

 If you want to overwrite the defualt `others` color (`gray`), you can add a third parameter to `ramp`.
 In this case, all other parties will be colored `orange`: